tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/tutorial_notes.md

 ```

 ## Step 4:
-Finally you need to link to TAU library sources and add script to the application
+Finally need to link to TAU library sources and add script to the application
 ```
 <script src="js/jquery.js"></script>
 <script type="text/javascript" src="js/lib/tau/mobile/js/tau.js" data-build-remove="false"></script>
 <script src="js/main.js"></script>
 ```

-These step ends the modifications in `index.html` file.
+These step finalize editing the file `index.html`.
 You can check how the `index.html` look like in the attached example.
 The link can be found at the bottom of the page.